ZNOC3/SimpleElevatorPluginDocs/getting-started.md

 # Getting started

-This part explains basics on how to install the plugin, for actual plugin usage go to: [Configuration](/guides.md)
+This section explains the basics of how to install the plugin.
+For information on actual plugin usage, please refer to: [Configuration](/guides.md)